Autocomplete and autosuggest

 Use a polite aria-live region to announce result counts (for example: “5 suggestions available”) and the currently highlighted option via aria-activedescendant.
 Avoid chatty announcements.

-Search box with the word ‘Nike’ and a dropdown showing ‘Suggested products: 5’ with product listings
+Search box with 'Nike' and dropdown showing 5 suggested products

 References: